 Wagner wrote: 'As my birthday fell just at the time of this return journey, I resolved to celebrate it at Zurich. ...
 Next morning at early dawn I returned to Zurich.
 The wonderfully clear air decided me to try the long and circuitous path through the familiar haunts of the Sihlthal to Wesendonck's estate.
 Here I arrived quite unannounced; and when I inquired what the habits of the household were, I learned that about this time Wesendonck usually came down to his dining-room to breakfast alone.
 There I accordingly seated myself in a corner, where I awaited the tall, good-tempered man, who, on entering quietly for his morning coffee, broke out into joyous astonishment on beholding me.
 The day passed most sociably; Sulzer, Semper, Herwegh, and Gottfried Keller were all sent for, and I thoroughly enjoyed the satisfaction of a well-contrived surprise, under such strange circumstances, as my recent fate had only just been forming the daily topic of animated discussion among these friends.'

-1862: 49th birthday (Biebrich, near Mainz)
+1862: 49th birthday (apartment in a villa in Biebrich, near Mainz)

 On 22 May Wagner wrote to Mathilde Wesendonck that it was his birthday and someone had brought him flowers.
 ‘And there I sat alone.
 Suddenly I had an idea for an orchestral introduction to the third act (of Die Meistersinger).’